simon-javier/backup-manuscript-thesis/main.typ

 ==== Scope and Coverage
 The following identifies the scope and coverage of the study in terms of subject, methods, advanced technologies, features, output, target audience, and duration:

-*Subject:* The research focuses on the classification of fingernail disorders and the probabilistic inference of systemic diseases, such as diabetes, cardiovascular diseases, and liver disorders, using fingernail biomarkers as a non-invasive diagnostic approach.
+*Subject:* The research focuses on the classification of fingernail disorders and the probabilistic inference of systemic diseases using fingernail biomarkers as a non-invasive diagnostic approach.

-*Data Collection:* The study utilizes publicly available datasets from Kaggle and Roboflow, consisting of fingernail images with corresponding labels, augmented with clinical health data sourced from local health agencies to ensure relevance in probabilistic inference.
+*Data Collection:* The study utilizes a publicly available dataset from Roboflow, consisting of fingernail images with corresponding labels.
+The dataset used consists of 7,258 images divided into training, testing, and validation set.
+The classes consist of 10 labels, namely, Beau's Line, Blue Finger, Clubbing, Healthy Nail, Koilonychia, Melanonychia, Muehrcke's Lines, Onychogryphosis, Pitting, and Terry's Nail.

-*Advanced Technologies:* The system employs deep learning techniques, specifically CNNs (e.g., ResNet, MobileNet, EfficientNet), for image classification, and probabilistic models (e.g., Naïve Bayes, Bayesian Inference) for systemic disease inference, ensuring high accuracy and interpretability.
+The training set was originally augmented by the author of the dataset.
+The augmentations include resizing to 416x416 pixels, 50% chance of horizontal flip, 50% chance of vertical flip, equal probability of a 90-degree rotation (none, clockwise, counter-clockwise, or 180°), random rotation within the range of −15° to +15°, random shear transformations between
+−15° and +15° in both horizontal and vertical directions, random brightness adjustment between −20% and +20%, and random exposure adjustment between −15% and +15%.

+On top of the pre-augmented dataset, we further augmented it to fit with PyTorch's compatibility.
+The images were resized to 224x224 pixels, converted to tensors, then normalized.
+It is a necessary step to ensure that the images are consistent with PyTorch's pre-trained weights.

+*Technologies:* The system uses five trained models, four of which are Convolutional Neural Networks.
+These are ResNet-50, VGG-16, RegNetY-16GF, and EfficientNetV2-S. One is a Vision Transformer (ViT) which is SwinV2-B.

 *Features:* The system features an intuitive user interface that allows users to upload fingernail images, receive probabilistic classifications of nail disorders, and view estimated likelihoods of systemic diseases with recommendations for further medical evaluation.
 It also includes a feedback loop for continuous improvement.